 Distance from pier: It takes about 20 minutes to reach Coki Beach, on the island's east end.
 Taxis wait there, so getting a lift back to the pier shouldn't be a problem.

-Best for Do-it-Yourselfers: Sapphire Beach
+Best for Partying with the Locals: Sapphire Beach

 Best All-Around: Secret Harbour

-Why go: Our choice for best beach on St. Thomas, Secret Harbour has it all, and yet no one seems to know it, as only a small condo development is there.
-Calm waters and decent snorkeling make the beach a primo draw, but bring plenty of sunscreen, as the southern location lacks shade.
+Why go: Our choice for best beach on St. Thomas, Secret Harbour has it all -- and yet no one seems to know it, as only a small condo development is there.
+Calm waters and decent snorkeling make the beach a primo draw but bring plenty of sunscreen, as the southern location lacks shade.

 Best for Beginning Snorkelers: Trunk Bay

-Crowds: It's not as crowded as Magens Bay on St. Thomas, but when cruisers come to St. John, this is most likely where they're headed, so expect a full house.
+Crowds: It's not as crowded as Magens Bay on St. Thomas but when cruisers come to St. John, this is most likely where they're headed, so expect a full house.

 Distance from pier: Cinnamon Bay is another five minutes past Trunk Bay (about 15 minutes from Cruz Bay).
 Arrange return trip transportation.

 Best for Picnickers: Hawksnest Beach

 Distance from pier: Hawksnest is about five minutes from Cruz Bay.
-Taxis don't stop there so you'll have to arrange to have someone come back to pick you up.
+Taxis don't stop there, so you'll have to arrange to have someone come back to pick you up.